Swimsuit

 Pour over coffee at Sketchbook Coffee.

-Masters of artisan bread and baked goods, Dough Bakery offers a range of loaves, sweet treats, and pastries.
+Masters of artisan bread and baked goods, Dough Bakery offers a range of loaves, sweet treats, and pastries from café locations around the Wellington region.

-Customs is at the heart of the capital’s coffee scene, and a trip to Wellington wouldn’t be complete without a stop here.
+Customs is at the heart of Wellington’s coffee scene, and a trip to the capital wouldn’t be complete without a stop at the brew bar.

-Iced coffee, matcha, and trendy merchandise are all on offer at this creative city café.
+In a city big on coffee, family-run café Evil Twins exudes cool.
+Iced coffee, matcha, and trendy merchandise are all on offer at this creative Wellington café.